 Because of my past professional experience in advertising and corporate communications, I was good at preparing for interviews, and I prepared for my vet school interviews as if I were going to be interviewed by the CIA!
 I knew there was nothing they could ask me that could catch me off guard.

 What was your GPA in preparation for the veterinarian career path?

 How many extracurricular activities did you list on your application?

 I was an editorial writer for the VCU school paper, and I coordinated multiple events on campus for student and professor projects…

-A lot of advice on how to become a veterinarian says to have a lot of varied animal experiences.
-Did you have exotic, large and small animal experience prior to applying to veterinary School?
+Learning how to get vet experience for vet school is important.
+Did you have exotic, large, and small animal experience prior to applying to veterinary school?

 I only worked at small animal hospitals as a veterinary assistant before applying.
-I think I had barely more than the minimum number of animal-related experience when I applied.
+Learn about a veterinary assistant vs a vet tech.
+I think I had barely more than the minimum number of animal-related experiences when I applied.

 Did you volunteer?
 If so, where?

 How many people read your personal statement before submitting it?

 2: A friend who was a vet and the dean of the local dental school who was a friend of a friend.